 ‘These designs are synonymous with luxury and clients love the spacious bathing experience,’ says Joy Chesterton of Ripples.
 Most statement baths are made to be positioned away from walls; a central location has extra glamor and can boost the room’s sense of proportion.

 ’Symmetry and balance are key to creating an elegant, serene interior,’ says Lucy Powell of Bathrooms.com.
 ‘Installing a really eye-catching bath in the middle of the room will provide a central axis that works as a natural focal point.’

 If you are looking for next-level luxury in your bathroom, exotic stone surfaces are the way to go.

-There are few materials that can create a feeling of opulent in modern bathroom design that marble can.
+There are few materials that can create a feeling of opulence in modern bathroom design that marble can.
 Elegant, understated and effortlessly beautiful, marble can be used to great effect in a luxury bathroom.

 Consider the marble carefully for spaces where you are using it in swathes because no slab of marble is the same as another.
 If money is no object, book-matched marble is an elegant and timeless exotic stone so using it on both walls and floors will create a cohesive and yet striking look.

 Given that the major purchases in a bathroom are usually the bath, the shower fittings and furniture, it can be easy to overlook the power of paint and pattern.
 And yet floor and wall finishes, beautifully lit, can provide some of the most exciting ways to enhance your luxury bathroom.
 While a simple lick of fresh paint, a dramatic new floor or an entirely new room scheme can transform an existing room.

 When creating a luxury bathroom what comes first?
 Usually, it’s the electrical work: with strategically-placed mood lighting in position you can see how shadows will be cast and make adjustments if necessary, before plumbing begins.